-- 141. Neither the Wright Area EIS nor the South Porcupine ROD adequately analyzes the indirect air quality impacts likely to result from the South Porcupine coal lease. - 142.
-One of the principal indirect effects of the South Porcupine coal lease, and the Forest Service's consent to that lease, are the emissions resulting from coal combustion at the power plants receiving coal from this proposed expansion of the North Antelope Rochelle Mine. - 143.
-Coal-fired power plants emit mercury, sulfur dioxide ("SO2"), nitrogen oxides ("NO{x"}), PM{2.5}, and PM10, among other pollutants.
-These pollutants, which are generated by coal combustion, negatively affect human health and the environment. - 144.
-Thus, in order to satisfy NEPA, the Forest Service and BLM were required to (a) thoroughly consider the environmental and health effects of power plant emissions resulting from this additional supply of coal, and (b) compare those estimated emissions under different alternatives.
-See 40 C.F.R. §§ 1502.14, 1502.16. - 145.
-The EIS includes a few brief mentions of mercury emissions.
+141. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs adequately analyze the indirect air quality impacts likely to result from the South Porcupine and North Porcupine coal leases.

+142. One of the principal indirect effects of the South Porcupine and North Porcupine coal leases, and the Forest Service's consent to those leases, are the emissions resulting from coal combustion at the power plants receiving coal from this proposed expansion of the North Antelope Rochelle Mine.

+143. Coal-fired power plants emit mercury, sulfur dioxide ("SO2"), nitrogen oxides ("NOx"), PM2.5, and PM10, among other pollutants.
+These pollutants, which are generated by coal combustion, negatively affect human health and the environment.

+144. Thus, in order to satisfy NEPA, the Forest Service and BLM were required to (a) thoroughly consider the environmental and health effects of power plant emissions resulting from this additional supply of coal, and (b) compare those estimated emissions under different alternatives.
+See 40 C.F.R. §§ 1502.14, 1502.16.

+145. The EIS includes a few brief mentions of mercury emissions.
 See Final EIS at 4-151 to 4-154.
-But the EIS fails to analyze the environmental, health, and economic impacts of mercury emissions that will result from the combustion of South Porcupine coal.
+But the EIS fails to analyze the environmental, health, and economic impacts of mercury emissions that will result from the combustion of South Porcupine and North Porcupine coal.

-146. And the Wright Area EIS and South Porcupine ROD fail entirely to consider the indirect impacts of SO2, NO_x, PM{2.5}, and PM10 emissions from coal-fired power plants under different alternatives.
+146. And the Wright Area EIS and South Porcupine and North Porcupine RODs fail entirely to consider the indirect impacts of $SO_2$ , $NO_x$ , $PM{2.5}$ , and $PM{10}$ emissions from coal-fired power plants under different alternatives.